Non-linear visco-elasto-plastic rheology of a viscous vertex model: Discussion

 There are several ways in which our work can be extended.
-For instance, we needed to describe the irreversible fraction $R/\tilde{v}$ by some phenomenological fit function.
+For instance, we needed to describe the irreversible fraction $R/\tilde{v}$ by some phenomenological fit function, which is currently a purely empirical interpolation of the observed data.
 In the future, it will be interesting to study how these curves emerge, for instance using some mesoscopic model.
 Such a mesoscopic model may also help refine predictions for non-constant-shear-rate simulations (\autoref{fig:oscShear-prediction}).
 Moreover, we occasionally observed partial crystallization, and future work could suppress this using polydisperse cell parameters in the vertex model energy.
-Finally, while the rheological model developed here and other work focuses on the mean-field limit, it would be interesting to include gradient terms in such a description to describe the interactions of neighboring tissue regions.
+Finally, while the rheological model developed here focuses on the mean-field limit, it would be interesting to include gradient terms in such a description to describe the interactions between neighboring tissue regions.